Have you heard of an advertisement that installs malware on the computer and mobile devices? It is called malvertising.

 Antivirus software is also equipped with phishing detection capabilities.
 It keeps you safe from fake emails and phishing URLs that also install malware without your knowledge.
 It is important to protect our computer and mobile devices with antivirus software to prevent malware infections.

 Malware infections continue to proliferate.
 It may get your valuable files and sensitive information compromised.
-It is recommended to look for an effective free antivirus online.
+It is recommended to look for an effective antivirus online.

 2. Enable Pop-up Blocker